jonnyfishman/Weather-Icons-Font/README.md

 ![Icon Banner Image](docs/images/banner.png)

-## Custom CSS Weather Icons Font with Dualtone Capabilities
+## Custom CSS Weather Icons Font with Multicolour Capabilities

-This project provides a custom font that includes a set of weather icons with dualtone capabilities, meaning that each icon can be displayed in two different colours.
+This project provides a custom font that includes a set of weather icons with Multicolour capabilities, meaning that each icon can be displayed in different colours.
 The icons can be easily customised and incorporated into any web project through simple CSS classes.

 Demo the fonts and the colour functions at [https://jonnyfishman.github.io/](https://jonnyfishman.github.io/)!